thovid/ioBroker.viessmannapi/README.md

 # ioBroker.viessmannapi
 =================

 This adapter connects your ioBroker system to your Viessmann central heating via the Viessmann API.
+It requires your heating system to be connected to the Viessmann Server via a Vitroconnect or similar device.
 All enabled information provided by the API is polled periodically (every 60 sec) and written into states.

+Note that this is a private project, so use at your own risk.
+It is not supported or endorsed by Viessmann!

 ## Installation
 install the Adpater from this github repository.
 On adapter settings, enter user name and password of your Viessmann account.
 If everything goes well, you should see states appear under `viessmannapi.X`.
 First values should arrive after 60 seconds.